CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 Enabling site n6-adminpanel.
 ```

-Finally, start serving *n6 Admin Panel*!
+Finally, start serving the *Admin Panel* app:

 ```bash
 sudo service apache2 restart
 ```

-*n6 Admin Panel* should be now available.
+*n6 Admin Panel* should now be available.
 Try to visit it using a web
 browser at [https://localhost:4444/](https://localhost:4444/).
 You
 should see the *n6 Admin Panel* home page.